Resources and Documents

 Pokémon above and below Lv.
 50 are permitted but will be auto-leveled to Lv.
 50 during battle.

-Any regional Pokémon form that meets the above criteria and series regulations may be used.
+Any regional Pokémon form that meets the above criteria and regulations may be used.

 1.4.1 Nicknames and Customization

-When customizing any aspect of their game, players must not use potentially inappropriate, obscene, or otherwise offensive terminology or deliberately make reference to matters that go against the Spirit of the Game.
+When customizing any aspect of their game, competitors must not use potentially inappropriate, obscene, or otherwise offensive terminology or deliberately make reference to matters that go against the Spirit of the Game.

-The nicknames of Pokémon in a player’s Battle Team may be visible to the opponent.
+The nicknames of Pokémon in a competitor’s Battle Team may be visible to the opponent.
 In such cases, the following rules will apply.

-A player’s team cannot contain two Pokémon with the same nickname.
+A competitor’s team cannot contain two Pokémon with the same nickname.

-A player’s team cannot contain a Pokémon nicknamed with the name of another Pokémon (for example, a Raichu named “Pikachu”).
+A competitor’s team cannot contain a Pokémon nicknamed with the name of another Pokémon (for example, a Raichu named “Pikachu”).

 1.5 Team Lists